US Flag - fm USfamily.net

 Casper's Cherokee House in Eagan: Set your GPS to Eagan MN, 4625 Nicols Road, From I35E, take the Cliff Road exit and go West to Nicols, turn left.
 From Cedar Ave, take the Cliff Road exit, go East to Nicols, then turn right.

 Central Park Pavilion in Eagan: Set your GPS to Eagan MN, 1497 Central Pkwy.
 This is south of the Unisys MACS building on Pilot Knob Road and north of the former plant 8 area.
+See photo at right for overflow parking.

 Charles Babbage Institute: Set your GPS address to 222 - 21st Avenue South Minneapolis, MN 55455.
 The walking location is Room #211 in the Andersen Library second floor.
 For parking, the closest is lot C86/the Law School lot that has shared contract and visitor parking.
 A parking alternate site is the city parking next to the Marriott Courtyard hotel, formerly Holiday Inn at seven corners.
 This is about 1.5 blocks to the west of CBI, 1 block east of the I35W Washington Avenue freeway exit.